 Changing Rural Social Systems: Adaptation and Survival by Nan E. Johnson, Ching-li Wang.

 The Sociology of Agriculture Book by Frederick H. Buttel, Olaf F. Larson, Gilbert W. Gillespie Jr.

 Rural Sociology: The Strategy of Change (1957) Book by Charles P. Loomis, J. Allan Beegle.SOCIAL SYSTEMS A TEXTBOOK IN RURAL SOCIOLOGY AND ANTHROPOLOGY Book by CHARLES.

 Mooney, Patrick and Theo J. Majka.
 1995.
 Farmers' and farm workers' movements: social protest in American agriculture.
 New York: Twayne Publishers.

 Southern Rural Sociology is the official journal of the Southern Rural Sociological Association. - The SRSA is a section of the Southern Association of Agricultural Scientists, an organization of researchers and Extension staff in 1862 and 1890 land grant colleges and universities in the South.
-The SRSA is not, however, limited in its membership to people who work at land grant institutions.
-Membership of the SRSA is drawn from a range of social science interests and disciplines, as well as from the ranks of those involved in the promoting social change.
+Membership of the Southern Rural Sociological Association is drawn from a range of social science interests and disciplines.

-The Journal Rural Sociology Society provides a forum for cutting edge research that explores inter-disciplinary approaches to emerging issues, new approaches to older questions and material, and policy relevant discussions of rural development, environmental impacts, the structure of food and agricultural production, and rural-urban linkages.
-In addition to its long-time interest in sociological approaches to rural policy challenges, RS also emphasizes a variety of other issues such as community revitalization and rural demographic changes.
+The Journal Rural Sociology Society provides a forum for cutting edge research that explores inter-disciplinary approaches to emerging issues, and policy relevant discussions of rural development, environmental impacts, the structure of food and agricultural production, and rural-urban linkages.
+In addition to its long-time interest in sociological approaches to rural policy challenges, Rural Sociology also emphasizes a variety of other issues such as community revitalization and rural demographic changes.